-Jacob James Rich is a policy analyst at Reason Foundation.
+Jacob James Rich is a Policy Analyst at Reason Foundation.

 His work primarily focuses on health care policy, specializing in prescription and illegal drug regulations.

 Rich holds master’s degrees in mathematics and economics from Eastern Michigan University.
+He is currently a PhD student at the Case Western Reserve School of Medicine.

 Prior to joining Reason, he conducted research for the Cato Institute focused on economics and opioid policy.